lwa-project/lsl/docs/source/data-formats.rst

 DRX
 ---
-DRX data consist of a time series of complex data sampled at f\ :sub:`S` / ``Decimation Factor``.
+DRX data consist of a time series of complex data sampled at f\ :sub:`S` / ``Decimation Factor`` from the beamformer.
 The data are divided into packets of 4096 samples per beam per tuning per polarization.
 Data is typically recorded such that only a single beam is present.

 .. note:: Fields are big endian